 Out of Africa

 Expanding from Africa was a huge step.
 We had to adopt highly flexible behaviour to survive in new geographical regions.
 Migration itself drove even more change: the visible differences between non-African populations have all arisen in the past 70,000 years.

 Moving into new areas meant eating novel foods.
-We digest flesh readily, but new prey could be difficult or dangerous to obtain.
-Wild game is also very lean, and protein alone does not support human life.
+We digest meat or fish readily, but new prey could be difficult or dangerous to obtain.
+Further, wild game is very lean, and protein alone does not support human life.
 In the absence of a ready source of fat, or when the hunt failed, hunters needed plant foods.

 Unlike meat, plants can be hard to digest.
 Compared to apes, humans have lost much of the ability to obtain energy from leaves.
 An alternative is starch, stored in plant roots or seeds.
 Our gut converts starch to sugar, especially if cooked.
 We can also use sugars from fruit for energy.
 But many plants are bitter or toxic, needing special processing to make them edible.
 In each new habitat, our ancestors had to learn afresh what foods they could eat.
-In some cases, there are clear links between diet and human evolution.
-With limited access to plants, Inuit in the Arctic ate a high-fat, high-protein diet based on marine mammals.
+In some cases, there are clear links between diet and evolution.
+With limited access to plants, Inuit in the Arctic ate a high-fat, high-protein diet based on marine animals.
 Their genes now show changes that protect against high fish oil intake.
 They also have cold-adapted genes that may have come from Denisovans.